 An election, if contested, shall be by secret ballot.

-Board of Governors - tenure
+Council of Governors - tenure

 An elected governor may hold office for a period of up to [3 years].

 An elected governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected.